SpeakitGo

 Weekend Plans

-with Colleague A
+Colleague A :

 Good morning, Liam.
 How was your weekend?